Ph.D. Students at iMOL Research Training Group

 Each PhD position offered here is limited to a period of 3 years, starting on March 1st, 2021.
 The salary grade is based on the TV-G-U collective labor agreement.
 Goethe University is an equal opportunities employer.
 Qualified women or persons with physical disabilities are strongly encouraged to apply and will be given preference in case of appropriate aptitude and qualifications.

 Please refer to our homepage (imol.uni-frankfurt.de) for further information and detailed project descriptions.
-The application should include: (1) detailed motivation letter, (2) latest grades and degrees, (3) contact details of two colleagues that can provide a letter of recommendation upon demand, (4) choice of up to 3 projects.
+The application should include: (1) CV and detailed motivation letter, (2) latest grades and degrees, (3) contact details of two colleagues that can provide a letter of recommendation upon demand, (4) choice of up to 3 projects.
 You can apply to imol (at) biophysik (dot) org for up to three of the listed projects.
-Closing date for application is December 10th, 2020.
+Closing date (second round) for application is March 15th, 2021.

 Ph.D.
 Position in Biochemistry Cryo-Electron Microscopy / Tomography